Kevin Pollak

-Kevin Elliot Pollak (born October 30, 1957) is an American actor, comedian, impressionist and podcast host.
-He has appeared in over 90 films; his roles include Sam Weinberg in Rob Reiner's A Few Good Men, Jacob Goldman in Grumpy Old Men and its sequel Grumpier Old Men; Todd Hockney in The Usual Suspects, Phillip Green in Martin Scorsese's Casino, and Bobby Chicago in End of Days.
+Kevin Elliot Pollak (born October 30, 1957) is an American actor, comedian, impressionist and podcaster.
+He has appeared in over 90 films; his roles include Sam Weinberg in A Few Good Men, Jacob Goldman in Grumpy Old Men and its sequel Grumpier Old Men; Todd Hockney in The Usual Suspects, Phillip Green in Martin Scorsese's Casino, and Bobby Chicago in End of Days, Stu Smiley in Michael Moore's Canadian Bacon.

 From 2016 to 2022, he played a recurring role in Better Things.
 From 2017 to 2023, Pollak was a regular cast member on The Marvelous Mrs. Maisel on Amazon.

 Early life

-Pollak was born on October 30, 1957, in San Francisco.
+Pollak was born on October 30, 1957, in San Francisco to a Jewish family.
 He is the younger son of Robert Pollak and the former Elaine Klein.
 He has one older brother, Craig, who lives in San Jose, California.
 He attended high school at Pioneer High School in San Jose.
 Pollak was raised in Reform Judaism.